tesa1/zwart_lab_tools/README.md

 # zwart_lab_tools
-A list of tools used by the Zwart lab for genomics analysis and visualizatoin
+A list of tools used by the Zwart lab for genomics analysis and visualization

 ## Differential analysis <a name="differential analysis"></a>